TirthBhalani/ClimateX-The_Weather_App/README.md

 npm run dev
 ```

 ⚠️ Ensure you grant location permissions when prompted by the browser.
 ClimateX uses your device's location to fetch real-time weather and air quality updates, and without permission, it may not display local data correctly.
-If location access is blocked, the app will provide buttons to trigger permission prompts.
 If permissions have been permanently blocked, you'll need to adjust your browser settings manually.